andnil5/-dd2480-grp12-assignment2/README.md

 **ngrok** is started using the following command
 - `ngrok http local_machine_port_number`

-This command generates an ngrok "URL" that should be added to `BASE_URL` variable inside the `status_response` file.
+This command generates an ngrok URL that should be added to the `BASE_URL` variable inside the `status_response` file.
+The URL must be connected to a webhook for push events in the targeted repository.

 ### Push to GitHub

 To see the status of your push follow the following steps
 1. Run ngrok
+2. Run `python src/server.py` from the root directory to start the server
-2. Make a change to a file in the repository
+3. Make a change to a file in the repository
-3. `git add .`
+4. `git add .`
-4. `git commit -m "some_message"`
+5. `git commit -m "some_message"`
-5. `git push`
+6. `git push`
-6. Check the repository on GitHub and view the flag to see the status of the push
+7. Check the repository on GitHub and view the flag to see the status of the push

 ## Statement of Contributions :thought_balloon: